 EMG and NCS are some of the mainstays of neurology diagnostic procedures.
 Interpretation and clinical correlation are imperative in order to be a great diagnostician and neurologist.
 Too, these skills will help you excel on the RITE, board exam, and in your career.
 For the medical student Shelf exam, it is not necessary to be able to interpret EMG/NCS in detail.
 In this chapter, you will explore EMG and NCS basic physiology and interpretation, and then test your retention at the end with our question bank!
-There are also a handful of real EMG recordings incorporated into the chapter.
+A handful of real EMG recordings have also been incorporated into the chapter.
 For more, check out our EMG Video Gallery and our EMG/NCS Case Bank.

 Author: Brian Hanrahan MD